Programme content and course of study

 Study programme

-The Master of Arts Integrated Media programme runs over four semesters and starts in the winter semester.
-The degree programme comprises 120 credit points (CP), which are acquired in a total of seven modules.
-15 CP are awarded per module.
-The Master's degree module (Master's thesis 27 CP and colloquium 3 CP) counts for 30 CP.
-The degree programme is completed with the Master of Arts.
+The Master of Arts in Integrated Media degree programme runs for four semesters and commences in the winter semester.
+The degree programme comprises 120 credit points (CP), which are earned across a total of seven modules.
+Each module is worth 15 CP.
+The Master’s degree module (Master’s thesis: 27 CP and colloquium: 3 CP) counts as 30 CP.
+The degree programme concludes with the award of a Master of Arts degree.

-All modules are studied during the 1st-3rd semesters.
-In the 2nd or 3rd semester, students have the opportunity to spend time abroad at a university with similar degree programmes or to transfer to another German university or college in order to take advantage of special offers (e.g. Film Music Production/HFF Potsdam-Babelsberg, Cultural Informatics/University of Lüneburg, Media Production/Kunsthochschule für Medien Köln).
-The Master's final module with Master's thesis and colloquium is completed in the 4th semester.
+All modules are studied during the 1st to 3rd semesters.
+In the second or third semester, students have the option of spending time abroad at a university offering similar degree programmes, or of transferring to another German university or higher education institution to take advantage of specialised courses (e.g. film music production at the HFF Potsdam-Babelsberg, Cultural Informatics/University of Lüneburg, Media Production/Cologne Academy of Media Arts).
+In the fourth semester, students complete the final Master’s module, comprising a Master’s thesis and a colloquium.

 Module overview